antiDigest/Grokking-Modern-System-Design-Interview/Sequencer/Unique IDs with Causality/README.md

 - Sequence number: This is eight bits.
 For every ID generated on the server, the sequence number is incremented by one.
 It gives us 2^{8} = 256 combinations.
 We’ll reset it to zero when it reaches 256.

-[Node B generating a unique ID for its event using TrueTime]
+![Node B generating a unique ID for its event using TrueTime]

 ### Pros
 TrueTime satisfies all the requirements.
 We’re able to generate a globally unique 64-bit identifier.
 The causality of events is maintained.
 The approach is scalable and highly available.